proshian/neuroswipe/README.md

 | Activation function          | ReLU  |
 | Dropout                      | 0.1   |

-All experiments utilize this exact model and the primary difference between the experiments is in the swipe-dot-embedding-layer (embeddings that are input to the encoder).
+All experiments utilize this exact model, with the primary difference between the experiments being in the swipe-dot-embedding-layer (embeddings that are encoder input).

 Encoder input is a sequence of `swipe point embeddings`.
 They are described in a dedicated section.

 Decoder input is a sequence of trainable embeddings (with positional encoding) of tokens extracted from the target word.
-In this case okens are all alphabet charracters and special tokens (`<sos>, <eos>, <unk>, <pad>`)
+In yhis research tokens include all alphabet characters and special tokens (<sos>, <eos>, <unk>, <pad>), however the bpe tokens or wordpiece tokens are suitable as well.

-The positional encodeing is the same as in "Attention is all you need": it's a fixed embedding based on harmonic oscilations.
+The positional encoding is the same as in "Attention is all you need": it's a fixed embedding based on harmonic oscilations.

 > [!NOTE]
-> In my research keyboard key embeddings used in encoder and charracter embeddings used in decoder are different entities.
+> In my research, keyboard key embeddings used in the encoder and character embeddings used in the decoder are different entities.

 ### Other models

-* There were experiments where first tranformer encoder layer can input a sequence with elements of a dimension different from other encoder layers.
-Actually, I used this kind of custom transfomer in yandex cup, but I don't the difference in performance or parameters economy substential.
+* There were experiments where the first transformer encoder layer can input a sequence with elements of a dimension different from other encoder layers.
+I used this kind of custom transformer in Yandex Cup 23, but I don't see the difference in performance or parameter economy as substantial.
-* There was an expermient with a larger model: it seems like there is a great potential, but it's too expensive to train for me.
+* There was an experiment with a larger model: it seems like there is great potential, but it's too expensive to train for me.

 ### Swipe point embeddings

-Swipe point embeddings (encoder input) is formed by combining two types of features (though one of them can be omitted):
+Swipe point embeddings (encoder input) are formed by combining two types of features (though one of them can be omitted):
 1) Features that regard a point as a part of a trajectory
     * Ex: `x`, `y` coordinates; time since begining of the swipe; $\frac{dx}{dt}$, $\frac{dy}{dt}$; etc.
 2) Features that regard a point as a location on a keyboard